 A registered national debt charity offering a freephone helpline and an online debt analysis tool to help those affected by debt.
 Trained advisors are on hand to work out how to manage your debt and protect your assets.

 Call 0800 644 6089, Monday-Friday 8am-8pm, Saturday 9am-5pm.

 Visit the Debt Advice Foundation website

-Helpline offering information and advice to people about debt using a simple four-step programme, including credit cards, council tax, utility bills, bank charges, and harrassment.
-It also provides an information pack on dealing with debt.
+Helpline offering information and advice to people using a simple four-step programme, including credit cards, council tax, utility bills, bank charges, and harassment.

 Call free on 0808 808 4000, Monday-Friday 9am-9pm, Saturday 9.30am-1.00pm.

 Offers free debt advice and free debt management plans.
 Citizen’s Advice approved!

 Call them for free on 0808 278 9095, Monday-Friday 8am-8pm, Saturday 9am-3pm.

 What about these guys telling me they can take my debt away?